-- (a) If: - (i) ARTC advises at any project development stage that it will not, or will no longer, fund a Project or will only fund a Project to certain level which is less than that expected to complete the Project; or - (ii) ARTC ceases a Project under section 9.6(c)(iii)(F), and an Applicant or an Access Holder ("Contributor") notifies ARTC that they are willing to fund the Project in whole or in part through a Capital Contribution such that ARTC's financial position is no worse off, then ARTC and the Contributor will negotiate in good faith to agree a user funding agreement under which ARTC will proceed with the Project and the Contributor will provide funding for the Project.
+- (a) If: - (i) ARTC advises at any project development stage that it will not, or will no longer, fund a Project or will only fund a Project to certain level which is less than that expected to complete the Project; or - (ii) ARTC ceases a Project under section 9.6(c)(iii)(F), and an Applicant or an Access Holder ("Contributor") notifies ARTC that they are willing to fund the Project in whole or in part through a Capital Contribution such that ARTC's financial position is no worse off (including adjustments to reflect the applicable corporate tax rate), then ARTC and the Contributor will negotiate in good faith to agree a user funding agreement under which ARTC will proceed with the Project and the Contributor will provide funding for the Project.

-- (b) Within a reasonable time of the Contributor giving a notice under sub-section
+(b) Within a reasonable time of the Contributor giving a notice under subsection (a), ARTC will provide the Contributor with an indicative timetable for negotiating a user funding agreement including any investigations or information required by ARTC to proceed with

-(a), ARTC will provide the Contributor with an indicative timetable for negotiating a user funding agreement including any investigations or information required by ARTC to proceed with negotiation.
-Once agreed, ARTC will use reasonable endeavours to adhere to the timetable and notify the Contributor of any delays. - (c) Subject to ARTC's agreement, a Contributor may fund ARTC's costs and any Innovation Incentive Amount of providing Additional Capacity: - by the Contributor providing an amount of initial funding in advance of a Project commencing sufficient for ARTC to commence the Project and providing additional funding for the next stages of the Project when agreed milestones are achieved with the objective that ARTC is not required to fund the Project out of its own working capital; - (ii) by the Contributor reimbursing the relevant costs as and when they are incurred by ARTC and any Innovation Incentive Amount upon commissioning of the Project; or - (iii) in any other way that ARTC and the Contributor agree. - (d) In negotiating a user funding agreement, a Contributor may elect: - to seek to have some or all of the Project costs deemed as Prudent and any Innovation Incentive Amount deemed Reasonable through the Project proceeding through the RCG or seeking ACCC endorsement of the Project costs as Prudent and any Innovation Incentive Amount as Reasonable (in which case ARTC will provide reasonable cooperation to the Contributor at the Contributor's cost); and/or - (ii) fund the Project without seeking to have some or all of the Project costs and any Innovation Incentive Amount included into the RAB.

-- (e) The Contributor will recover the capital cost associated with its funding, in accordance with the Capital Contribution Principles as set out in section 10.2 and the mechanism for recovery will depend on the extent to which the Project costs are endorsed as Prudent and any Innovation Incentive Amount endorsed as Reasonable either by the RCG or ACCC. - (f) Where the Additional Capacity is initially funded by a Capital Contribution, an equitable form of reconciliation between the Contributor, ARTC and another user sharing the Additional Capacity will apply, consistent with the Capital Contribution Principles in section 10.2.
+- negotiation.
+Once agreed, ARTC will use reasonable endeavours to adhere to the timetable and notify the Contributor of any delays. - (c) Subject to ARTC's agreement, a Contributor may fund ARTC's costs of providing Additional Capacity: - (i) by the Contributor providing an amount of initial funding in advance of a Project commencing sufficient for ARTC to commence the Project and providing additional funding for the next stages of the Project when agreed milestones are achieved with the objective that ARTC is not required to fund the Project out of its own working capital; - (ii) by the Contributor reimbursing the relevant costs as and when they are incurred by ARTC; or - (iii) in any other way that ARTC and the Contributor agree. - (d) In negotiating a user funding agreement, a Contributor may elect: - to seek to have some or all of the Project costs deemed as Prudent through the Project proceeding through the RCG or seeking ACCC endorsement of the Project costs as Prudent (in which case ARTC will provide reasonable cooperation to the Contributor at the Contributor's cost); and/or - (ii) fund the Project without seeking to have some or all of the Project costs included into the RAB Floor Limit. - (e) The Contributor will recover the capital cost associated with its funding, in accordance with the Capital Contribution Principles as set out in section 10.2 and the mechanism for recovery will depend on the extent to which the Project costs are endorsed as Prudent either by the RCG or ACCC. - (f) Where the Additional Capacity is initially funded by a Capital Contribution, an equitable form of reconciliation between the Contributor, ARTC and another user sharing the Additional Capacity will apply, consistent with the Capital Contribution Principles in section 10.2.